Since, non è tutto rose e fiori — literally: it’s not all roses and flowers.

 Don’t worry about making mistakes.

-If you make a mistake and your teacher gives you the correct form, try repeating after them.
+If you make a mistake during your Italian course, and your Italian teacher gives you the correct form, try repeating them.

 Focus on the sounds in the language and not on the written part of it.